Bedrock-OSS/bedrock-scripting-faq-bot/README.md

 ## files

-+ token.txt file in same directory as script. the token.txt should contain the Discord bot client token
++ token.txt file in same directory as script. token.txt should contain the Discord bot client token